 - University of Minnesota: Managing Water Infiltration into Buildings

-- U.S. Army Center for Health Promotion and Preventive Medicine Mold Resources
+- U.S. Army Public Health Command – Indoor Air Quality and Mold

 - U.S. Environmental Protection Agency Mold Resources

 Guides to use of respirators are available at:

 Water and Electrical Utilities

 Prior to any remediation effort getting underway, it is important to reestablish working electrical, sewage, and water systems.
 The integrity of the electrical system (e.g., wiring, insulation, generators) must be determined and repairs made so that remediation workers can have adequate lighting and power for equipment as needed.
 A working sewage system is necessary for effective extraction of standing water.
 The potable water distribution system must also be evaluated and repairs made as needed.
 “Boil water” advisories will most likely be in effect during this time.
 It will be helpful to consult with municipal water system officials to be appraised of water treatment issues as the community restores essential services.
 Fire safety systems within the building should be evaluated and repaired if needed.
 Local fire safety marshals should be consulted if fire safety systems cannot be fully restored prior to beginning remediation work.
 Water supply remediation informationcan be found at:

 - CDC: Healthcare Water System Repair Following Disruption of Water Supply

 - CDC/HICPAC: Guideline for Environmental Infection Control in Health-Care Facilities

 - EPA: Emergency Disinfection of Drinking Water